HAND SURGERY

 4.1 Administrative Structure

 i.
-Chairman of Australian Hand Surgery Society (AHSS) Education Committee
+President of the Australian Hand Surgery Society (AHSS)

 4.2 Selection and Accreditation of Training Centres